Why We're Rendering Static Pages Again (JAMstack isn't ASP)

 So why would we want to go back?
 There's a couple key distinctions here, the static sites we make now are radically different.
 In the past a static site lacked any dynamic content and interaction was fairly lackluster.
 In order to be highly dynamic and interactive you needed to trade off for performance with a thick client.
 We don't need to make that trade anymore.

 Content can be dynamic to varying degrees.
 If you want content changing daily or even hourly its entirely possible to push out fresh builds in SSG.
 Following best practices of atomic deploys creates a seamless experience.
 If your content is changing by the minute or second, you're still in luck.
 Every imaginable service has been commoditized into an API, often free.
 We couldn't access content in this way for a long while and even when we could it certainly wasn't easy.
-Ajax has become fetch, async, and await.
+Ajax has become fetch

 What was once the 50k inclusion of the Prototype library